IanKeen/IanKeen.github.io/_posts/2020-05-11-container-coordinators.md

 }
 ```

-This is a small inconveience however the good news is you can't really mess this up.
+This is a small inconveience, however the good news is you can't really mess this up.
 For sending it doesn't matter if you accidentally called the `ResponderBox` version as they both result in the action being sent along the Responder Chain.
 As for the overrides, you can only override the `ResponderBox` version thanks to the `@objc` annotation.
 If you tried to override the struct version the compiler would give you an error.

 ### Modals

 In the same way I only move forward using the Containers, I also only move backwards using them.
 One of the rules I follow is that "the Container that presented something should also dismiss it".
-However iOS throws a spanner in that by default because regardless of what does the presenting the windows `rootViewController` is the value returned by the presented items `next` value.
+However iOS throws a spanner in that by default because regardless of what does the presenting, the window's `rootViewController` is the value returned by the presented items `next` value.

 Luckily we can work around this also using [View Controller Containment](https://developer.apple.com/library/archive/featuredarticles/ViewControllerPGforiPhoneOS/ImplementingaContainerViewController.html):